 Attend our next ‘How To Be Truly Happy’ building confidence workshop – contact us for details.
+Its free!

-Above is an example of how creativity that emanates from the Darwin Matrix process has helped changed lives for disadvantaged children in India.
+Above is an example of how creativity that emanates from the Innovation Matrix process has helped changed lives for disadvantaged children in India.
 Below is from an article I wrote about my alcoholic father (who has since died) for a magazine about the relatives of alcoholics.
 Creativity has helped me to overcome my anxieties and low self esteem.
 I believe no matter who and where you are in the world, and whatever your circumstances – you can use creativity and education to free yourself from poverty and ignorance.
 Creativity is the key to confidence, learning and happiness.

 “John Rainford’s ‘Creativity for Competitive Advantage’ course was mandatory for all of our students on our main MBA programme.”
 Jonathan Michie, Professor of Innovation & Knowledge Exchange at Oxford University, former Director, University of Birmingham Business School.